JonasArchiv/DigitalBusinessCardSystem/readme.md

 - `/links/<int:id>` - View the links of a business card
 - `/create` - Create a new business card
 - `/edit/<int:id>` - Edit a business card
+- `/logs>` - View the access logs and filter by date and card

 ## Preview
 Main Page <br>